• Skip to main content

 Another big reason why Microsoft could not create Android was that it was (and still is, to some extent) an open source product, at a time when open source was still treated as a "cancer" and with great suspicion from Microsoft.

-But the open nature of Android meant that device vendors could take the operating system and use tweaks to use only the pieces they liked.
+But the open nature of Android meant that device vendors could take the operating system and tweak it to use only the coma that they liked.

 But most importantly, Android was cheap to use.
 Device makers did not have to worry about high licensing fees, which resulted in cheaper devices, but also manufacturers who were not afraid to experiment.